seoh/99-Scala-Problems/docs/problems.ko.md

 ![](imgs/p92a.png)

-For small trees the problem is easy to solve by hand.
+For small trees the problem is (쉬움) to solve by hand.
 However, for larger trees, and 14 is already very large, it is extremely difficult to find a solution.
 And remember, we don't know for sure whether there is always a solution!